What to Expect

 Most sites will have beds or bunk beds provided with twin size mattresses.
 You’ll typically share a cabin room with 4 or more other players so accommodations can be tight.
 A bath house(s) will be available for restrooms and showering.

 Most cabins will have electricity but not air conditioning or heating so you may want to bring extra bedding and blankets, a space heater and more layers of clothing for cooler temperatures.
-Consider bringing a fan, bug spray, and sunscreen for warmer temperatures – Trust us on this!
+Consider bringing a fan, bug spray, and sunscreen for warmer temperatures; trust us on this!

 Players in Altera Awakens strive for a period appropriate and thematic appearance to enhance and enrich their experience in the known world.
-For many players, creating the physical representation of their character is one of the most fun and exciting parts of larping – then there’s the fighting, of course!
+For many players, creating the physical representation of their character is one of the most fun and exciting parts of LARPing – then there’s the fighting, of course!
 Some cultures/races/attributes may have specific makeup requirements as well.

 Safety rules and guidelines for weapons can be found in the rules section.
 If you are not sure if your weapon or costuming meets safety standards, always be sure to ask.

-Did Someone Say…Food??
+Did Someone Say…Food?

 Breakfast and Lunch on Saturday are provided at a cost of $5 per meal.
 Breakfast will typically contain a large pot of oatmeal and pastries with coffee and orange juice.
-Lunch will either be hot dogs with chilli, burgers or a sandwich bar.
+Lunch will either be hot dogs with chili, burgers or a sandwich bar.
 A group Feast will be provided in the Tavern on Saturday night for all players at no additional cost however, the Feast will be a potluck style so we ask everyone to contribute.
 If you have a special dietary need, please provide an item(s) that you will be safe to consume.
 The Game will provide the entree (meat-stuffs).

 If you plan to attend Feast, be sure to sign up to ensure we get enough food for everyone.
 These are the only meals provided during the weekend, so many players will bring their own drinks and snacks for the remainder of the event.
 (Alcohol is strictly prohibited except on specifically designated “Beer Days”) If you need to refrigerate your items, please let us know during Check-In.